 \section{Visual Deductive Reasoning}

 Visual deductive reasoning tasks are designed to test whether a model can deduce the answer to a query from objects present in an image and rules for prediction.
 A key feature of these tasks is that rules are explicitly provided as part of the input.
-They differ from classical neuro-symbolic benchmarks~\citep{rsbench, DeepProbLog, VermeulenMM23}, where each object is often perfectly segmented and provided as a separate image, and the rule specifying the reasoning function is typically not given.
-Consequently, the model has to infer the reasoning function from data and encode it in the learned parameters.
-These tasks also differ from standard visual question answering (VQA) benchmarks~\citep{aro_benchmark, mmstar, gqa}, where the reasoning function is often sample-specific, highly abstract, and not provided explicitly, \eg, a sample that contains a radiograph image and a query like ``Which organ appears abnormal in this radiograph?''.
-The distinctive feature of visual deductive reasoning tasks allows us to investigate a focused question in this paper: \textit{Even when the rule is explicitly available, can a model capture and apply it reliably under covariate shifts, and what type of approach best supports this behavior?}
+They differ from classic neuro-symbolic benchmarks~\citep{rsbench, DeepProbLog, VermeulenMM23}, where each object is often perfectly segmented and provided as a separate image, and the rule specifying the reasoning function is typically not given.
+Thus, a model has to infer the reasoning function from data and encode it in the learned parameters.
+Visual deductive reasoning tasks also differ from standard visual question answering (VQA) benchmarks~\citep{aro_benchmark, mmstar, gqa}, where the reasoning function is often sample-specific, highly abstract, and not provided explicitly.
+For example, a sample may contain a radiograph image and a query like ``Which organ appears abnormal in this radiograph?''.
+The distinctive features of visual deductive reasoning tasks allow us to investigate a focused question: \textit{Even when the reasoning rule is explicitly available, can a model capture and apply it reliably under covariate shifts, and what type of approach best supports this behavior?}

-Each sample from the task consists of three input components.
-First, the image contains multiple objects.
+Each sample from visual deductive reasoning tasks consists of three input components.
+First, it contains an image with multiple objects.
 We construct splits where training and validation images contain fewer objects, while test images contain more objects, creating a controlled covariate shift.
 Second, the task provides symbolic rules that concisely and precisely specify how object concepts map to the label.
 As pretrained VLMs may not interpret symbolic rules reliably, equivalent natural-language descriptions are also given.
-Third, a textual query asks for the value of the label.
+Third, there is a textual query that asks for the value of the label.